 How to Never Get Chigger Bites Again

 All of that insatiable itching could be avoided by not getting chigger bites (spit) in the first place.
-My first gut reaction was to ban my children from camping and hiking until first frost.
-Some research led to a more balanced solution and we are taking these steps to avoid another run-in with chiggers:
+My first gut reaction was to ban my children from camping and hiking until the first frost.
+Some research led to a more balanced solution.
+We’re taking these steps to avoid another run-in with chiggers:

-- Wearing long pants and long socks to help prevent chiggers from getting on the body at all
+- Wearing long pants, long-sleeved shirts, and long socks to help prevent chiggers from getting on the body at all

-- Liberally using natural bug spray any time we are outside until first frost.
-(Apparently, the first frost kills most chiggers)
+- Liberally using natural bug spray any time we are outside until the first frost.
+This version is a more natural insect-repellent option than DEET.
+Apparently, the first frost kills most chiggers.